jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Majic of Techvolution

-We call someone a _genius_ when he or she uses existing technology to make a new tool.
+Geniuses mimick nature in their minds.
+They're constant thoughts make constant variations, which they used to turn existing technology into a new tools.
 Happily, these trailblazers are self-motivated and we already celebrate their intellect and innovations.
 But innovation isn’t the only step toward Techvolution.
 We truly evolve only when the extras choose to accept and use a new tool.

 There were lots of smartphones on the market before the iPhone.
 Yet it was the amazing execution of the iPhone that had people lining up to grab hold of it, and since then, hardly every let go.